ic-scm/openrevolution/README.md

 - Editing BRSTM headers
 - Qt GUI
-- Support for other file formats (BCSTM, BFSTM etc.)
+- Support for more file formats (BCSTM, BFSTM etc.)
-- Lossless conversion between the other formats
-- Use structs instead of global variables declared in main file

 ## brstm.h and brstm_encode.h usage
 **WARNING: This is currently under development and there may be major incompatible changes at any time, please use the latest stable release or wait for v2.0**